 Where the design community meets.

-Oregon, USA Product Designer and Strategist Joined over 4 years ago
+Oregon, USA Product Designer and Strategist Joined almost 5 years ago

 David hasn't posted any stories yet.

 Great question.
 I tried Figma for another project recently and this was still a stumbling point for me (among other things).
 I did really like the edit-in-place aspect, though.
 I miss that in the current version of Sketch's symbols.

 My Sketch symbols have gotten so complicated now (cringes) that having a central place to see them side by side is really useful.
 That and Runner's handy insert feature.

 I assume you mean as a consultant.
 "Content is king" is a vague and consumerist notion.
 The real value is being a passionate pro that produces a lot of successful work.
 That is real "content".

 Based on your experience doing successful work, you can add to the internet's loads of chatter and opinions if you'd like.
 Writing about what you've done and learned (either short social media posts or full articles) shows people you aren't a fake.
 Your network will see that you have experience that can add to their product's value.

 In the end, for a consultant, it's not amassing content but experience and expertise that creates value.
 How you make people aware of that is up to you.

 A little of everything.
 Most importantly, I almost never turn down the opportunity for a qualified introduction.
 Often times it's a development firm or software architect who wants their client to talk with me before they start writing code.